4A10.20 Galileo's Thermometer

 - Pour the water (but not the ice) into the beaker.

-- Place the thermometer in a beaker of water.
+- Place the thermometer in the beaker of water.

-- Read the temperature of the cold water.
+- Read the temperature in the cold water.

 - PIRA 4A10.20